mxz7/nypsi/moderation/cases.md

 $dac
 ```

-a confirmation message will then be shown to prevent any accidental resets. please not that this is irreversible.
+a confirmation message will then be shown to prevent any accidental resets. please note that this is irreversible.

 ## deleting a single case